armut/FontFountain/README.md

 ![Opening a ttf font which is not installed on the system.](/ss/open.png?raw=true)

-Other than the above, this program uses Swing for the GUI and I tried to make a tiny and good-looking windows and dialogs.
+Other than the above, this program uses Swing for the GUI and I tried to make tiny and good-looking windows and dialogs.
-These window related codes are in the *fenestra* package.
+Window and caption related code is in the *fenestra* package.

 Fonts used in the screenshots are [Fipps](http://www.fontspace.com/pheist/fipps) and [File](http://www.fontfabric.com/file-free-font/) respectively.